ArmstrongSubero/PIC16-Projects/README.md

 ## Introduction

-The PIC16 series is a popular family of 8-bit microcontrollers from Microchip Technology, known for their ease of use, robust feature set, and affordability.
 This repository provides example code and complete projects to help you get started with PIC16 microcontrollers.
 Whether you're controlling an LED, working on a sensor application, or creating something more complex, this collection is designed to provide useful starting points and inspiration.
+It contains near everything you will need to work with 8-bit PIC microcontroller devices!

 ## Project List